 Honda’s motorcycle business began in 1949 and in the 1964 they were already the world’s largest motorcycle company.

-Today, 56 years later, they have a score of over half a century of global leadership, dominating the industry having exceeded the 0.4 billion sales and producing in 33 plants located in all continents and in 22 different countries.
+Today, 56 years later, they have a score of over half a century of global leadership, dominating the industry having exceeded 400 million sales and having production facilities active in 33 plants located in all continents and in 22 different countries.

-In 2018, Honda established a milestone, hitting for the first time ever the record of over 20 million motorcycles sold in a single year, achieving the current all time record sales for a single brand of 20.9 million units sold.
+In 2018, Honda established a milestone, hitting for the first time ever the record of over 20 million motorcycles sold in a single year, achieving the current all time record sales for a single brand of 20.8 million units sold (including moped, scooter, motorcycles, ATVs and RUV)